Dimitrije-V/better-call-hal/README.md

 6. go to to localhost:3000

 TODO:
-1. Allow user to enter OPENAI API key
+1. Allow user to enter OpenAI API key
 2. Payment system
 3. Fix the cursed .css files